-Determination for Western Bumblebee: The No-Action Alternative would have no impact.
-The Action Alternatives may adversely impact individuals, but are not likely to result in a loss of viability in the Planning Area, nor cause a trend toward federal listing.
-Western bumblebees may be subjected to a temporary reduction in flowering plants and nesting sites as well as potential direct mortality due to proposed project activities.
+Determination for Western and Suckley Cuckoo Bumblebees: Taking No-Action would have no impact to either species.
+The Proposed Action may adversely impact individuals, but are not likely to result in a loss of viability in the Planning Area, nor cause a trend toward federal listing.
+Western and Suckley Cuckoo bumblebees may be subjected to a temporary reduction in flowering plants and nesting sites as well as potential direct mortality due to proposed project activities.
 While the number of bumblebees in the project area may be slightly reduced, this reduction would be temporary as flowering plants and nest sites begin to increase after project activities are complete.
-All alternatives are consistent with Forest Plan direction relevant to sensitive species.
+Both alternatives are consistent with Forest Plan direction relevant to sensitive species.